jennlai95/T2A2_recipe_API/readme.md

 Some of the benefits is that ORM can be used to connect to the application with the SQL code without having to rewrite the code.It also means that users do not need any SQL knowledge to use the ORM.
 ORM is also easier and more cost-effective to maintain over time as it automates object-to-table and table-to-object conversion.

 # R5 Document all endpoints for your API
 Each models have CRUD endpoints (Create, Read, Update and delete endpoints).
-The request needs to be submitted in JSON.
+For any body data request, it needs to be submitted in JSON.

 USER model endpoints:

 ## AUTH_CONTROLLER endpoints: